beyond-all-reason/Beyond-All-Reason/tools/DrKillinger/readme.txt

 requirement: Python 2.7

-drkillinger has setup some model/script paths inside so if these change, adjustem em!
+drkillinger has setup some model/script paths inside so if these change, adjust em!